 - access a patient’s contact details.

 Coordination and contact

 - the hospital’s community health service, to coordinate and manage its visits (for example, for community health nursing or mental health contacts)

 - screening programmes, to coordinate and manage the programme; this includes tracking and contacting clients and potential clients, and managing clinical information

 - public health units, to coordinate and manage patient-based public health services such as immunisation, control of infectious diseases and school dental services

 - to coordinate and manage patient-based public health services such as immunisation control of infectious diseases and school dental services

 - General Practices, pharmacies and other community providers to coordinate and manage visits and to record clinical and administrative information about health interactions.

 The NHI number is used to uniquely identify health information in national and regional clinical databases that are accessible to approved health providers.

 - Medical Warnings System (MWS).
 The MWS is designed to warn health providers of any known risk factors that may be important when making clinical decisions about individual patient care.
-This data can be accessed only through the NHI.

 - Regional Clinical Data Repositories (CDR).
 CDRs make patient information available to all providers that are providing care to a patient.